frazier-at-cpcc/subnetting-essentials/final.md

 > 3. **Verify the Number of Hosts per Subnet**:
 >    - With 20 remaining host bits (`32 total bits - 12 network bits = 20 host bits`):
 >      2^{20} - 2 = 1,048,574 hosts per subnet

-**Why Calculate Custom Subnet Masks?**

-Custom subnet masks provide flexibility in network design:
-- **Efficient Use of IP Space**: By tailoring the subnet mask to the specific number of subnets and hosts needed, you avoid wasting IP addresses.
-- **Network Segmentation**: Custom subnetting allows for better traffic isolation and security by separating different departments or services.
-- **Scalability**: Custom subnet masks can accommodate network growth without the need to redesign the entire addressing scheme.

 Calculating custom subnet masks allows you to optimize network performance and scalability while effectively managing IP address space.
 This essential skill is key to designing networks that meet the unique needs of any organization.